ProxyAttn: Guided Sparse Attention via Representative Heads: Related Work

 In addition, other work investigates the differential performance across various heads.
 MoA \citep{fu2024moa} achieves efficient attention computation by assigning diverse, sparse attention patterns to each head in every layer.
 DuoAttention \citep{xiao2024duoattention} utilizes an optimization method to effectively identify sliding-window heads and subsequently performs the corresponding sparse computation.
 Beyond the sparsity differences discussed above, the findings of this paper also indicate a potential consistency across multiple heads, which can be leveraged for designing subsequent efficient attention architectures.

 \paragraph{Sparse attention.} Exploiting the inherent sparsity of the attention mechanism, MInference \citep{jiang2024minference} and FlexPrefill \citep{lai2025flexprefill} achieve efficient block-sparse attention by computing a dynamic sparse mask.
 SeerAttention \citep{gao2024seerattention} introduces a trainable MLP to extract information from different blocks, leading to a more accurate estimation.
 XAttention extends the pooling-based methods by incorporating a more fine-grained anti-diagonal scoring mechanism, which leads to a better capture of the heuristic ``vertical and slash" patterns.
+Similarly inspired by inter-head similarity, SharePrefill \citep{peng2025accelerating} performs offline clustering of attention heads.
+By fully sharing sparse patterns among similar heads, it achieves more accurate block attention estimation.

 However, directly applying sparse attention to LLMs still incurs an unavoidable performance degradation.
 Some approaches \citep{team2025minicpm4} attempt to introduce optimization objectives during training to induce native sparsity of LLMs.
 NAS \citep{yuan2025native} achieves a native sparse attention that surpasses full attention by integrating three modes: compression, selection, and sliding window.
 Referencing the principles of MoE (Mixture-of-Experts), MOBA \citep{lu2025moba} achieves a mix of block sparse attention without introducing any additional parameters.